kelu124/echomods/include/JOH/article.md

 This first iteration permitted tests, and validated parts of the design.
 Despite its test points, this board did not provide all the insights that can be extracted from the hardware, so a redesign was considered, to expose all key inputs and outputs of the signal processing.
 For the sake of simplicity, a design of two modules emerged.

 - --One is the pulser module, where the high voltage and connection to the transducer lies.
 - --The other is the analog processing modules.
 A dual input for the clipped raw signal from the transducer was integrated, as well as different jumpers and pots, to control the VGA gain, as well as the ADC reference voltage.
-The high-speed ADC was removed, and replaced with a serial 2Msps ADC.
+The high-speed ADC was removed, and replaced with a onboard serial 2Msps ADC.

 The remaining modules are microcontrollers, processing units, or power supplies that can be easily obtained and easily modified and programmed.